 - Large internet companies such as Google, Facebook, Twitter, Amazon, Baidu and others clearly understand the value of tapping into the massive volumes of unstructured data.
 These companies have mastered the art of content-based advertising and promotion designed to add value to transactions.

 7. Preventive maintenance and support

 Organizations have realized the benefit of using big data to help ensure their organizations and systems stay functional.
-For many industries, downtime is simply not acceptable and can lead to significant loss of business or even loss of life.
-Systems produce a lot of data in the form of logs, sensor and IoT data, and other information that can give an early indication of the potential for failure.
+For many industries, downtime is simply not acceptable and can lead to significant loss of business -- or even loss of life.
+Systems produce a lot of data in the form of log, sensor and IoT data, and other information that can give an early indication of the potential for failure.
 Organizations that know how to use this information can see greatly reduced impact from unscheduled outages, downtime, natural disasters or other disruptive incidents.

 8. Identifying and mitigating potential risks

 The world is a complicated place with risks emerging at every conceivable turn.
 Anticipating, planning and responding to these changes and risks are critical to the longevity of any operation.
 Big data has proved to be helpful across the risk management spectrum, providing early visibility to potential risks, helping to quantify the exposure to risks and potential losses, and helping to expedite the response to major changes.